elv3rs/fortuno-docs/docs/howtos/suite-fixtures.rst

 Those cases can be handled in Fortuno using suite fixtures.
 Test suites in Fortuno have basically two functions:

-* They serve as containers for building hierarchical test inftrastructure, each suite containing tests and further test suites.
+* They serve as containers for building hierarchical test infrastructure, each suite containing tests and further test suites.

 * They can be extended to contain customized data and customized set-up and tear-down